aswine18916/PytestAPITL/Part2.md

     * Requirements have to be finalised before automating them.
 Also the automation strategy.
     * Since team uses Kanban, requirements can change at any point of time and doing the testing for changed requirements across all platforms will be a tedious task.
 Automation is very much essential here.
 * Test deliverable-
-    * Which test artefacts that has to be provided to stakeholders and higher managements
+    * Which test artifacts that has to be provided to stakeholders and higher managements
 * Entry and exit criteria
     * Definition of entry and exit criteria are needed which helps in reducing doubts and discussion on responsibilities and expectations during the work
 * Defect management